NSG Group's initiatives to decarbonize and reduce environmental impact

 As an energy-intensive and carbon-intensive manufacturing company, tackling climate change is essential for the Group.

-Contributing to a decarbonized society through our products and services will help us fulfil our mission to “Changing our surroundings, improving our world”.
-We are actively working towards social issues such as climate change, contributing to a sustainable society and increasing our corporate value.
-The Group continues to endorse the TCFD, with actions including increasing the intensity and scope (to include all three emission scopes) of SBTi verified decarbonization targets in May 2022 (original verification in 2019).
+Contributing to a decarbonized society through our products and services will help us fulfil our mission to "changing our surroundings, improving our world".
+We are actively working across social issues such as climate change, contributing to a sustainable society and increasing our corporate value.
+The Group continues to endorse the Task force on Climate related Financial Disclosures (TCFD), with actions including increasing the intensity and expanding the scope (to include all three emission scopes) of SBTi verified decarbonization targets in May 2022 (original verification in 2019).
 It has also committed to achieving carbon neutrality by 2050.
-The implementation of the roadmap to achieve this will lead to a reduction in CO2 emissions and, in turn, to the continued development of Sustainability and products and the expansion of opportunities related to our business.
+The implementation of the roadmap to achieve this will lead to a reduction in CO2 emissions and, in turn, to the continued development of sustainable products and the expansion of opportunities related to our business.

 *1 SBTi is a partnership between CDP (former Carbon Disclosure Project), UN Global Compact, WRI (World Resources Institute) and WWF (World Wildlife Fund), which helps companies set the science-based goals for reducing GHG emissions to prevent the impact of climate change.